monokrome/brunch-with-grits/README.md

-brunch-with-brunch
+brunch-with-style
 ==================

-An empty brunch skeleton without any other dependencies.
+A minimal brunch skeleton which includes support for stylus, coffee script, and jade.